Providence & Ebenezer worship services

 Providence Sunday Services

-Bright Sparks toddler group (Mondays at 10am) and One Way Club (Fridays at 6pm) for primary school children in term time
+Bright Sparks toddler group (Mondays in term time at 10am).

 Ebenezer Baptist Church